 Lachlan Valley National Park

 Lachlan Valley National Park was created in July 2010.
-It covers an area of 41549ha.
-For detailed park and fire management documents, visit the OEH website.
+It covers an area of 22867ha.
+View the detailed park and fire management documents.

-Lachlan Valley National Park was created in July 2010 by combining the former Kalyarr National Park and a number of former state forests.
+Lachlan Valley National Park was created in July 2010 by combining a number of former state forests.
 This followed an assessment of the Riverina Bioregion by the Natural Resources Commission.
 The following state forests were incorporated into the park:

 - Moon Moon